felipap/sicp-code/README.md

 maintain consistency in notation, comments, indentation etc

+some of it won't compile directly, because of the notation used in the slides, the extensions are all still .scm, though.

+## Syntax and notation

-explain terminal syntax, comments notation, etc
+I essentially used the original indentation of the slides, except for when I was able to improve readability by changing it. explain terminal syntax, comments notation, etc
 =>
 $
 ...

+## Notes

+I have fixed the code on a few rare occasions.
+-	During lecture [7A]() (the most epic lecture of all), [33:45](http://youtu.be/0m6hoOelZH8?t=33m45s), <strike>in the code for `assaq`, `car` should be changed to `caar`.<strike>
+	I didn't notice Sussman correcting it after showing the code.
+Geez.
+	I spotted the mistake while creating my version of the code and seeing that it didn't match the slides by that much.
+I recommend this practice of trying to write some of the functions beforehand.

+I have added comments and notes throughout the code to help comprehension and attention to details.

+## Please, help!

 There are probably a few syntax errors deriving from the misplacement of parenthesis.
 ToDo
 - Syntax normalizer

 ; Writing some of the functions in uppercase might be against what is ..
-Confusion arising from naming primitives uppercase ; I mostly used the original indentation, except when I was able to improve readability by changing it.
-; In order of class' display (some of it) using youtube versions!
+Confusion arising from naming primitives uppercase ; In order of class' display (some of it) using youtube version and timing (videos can also be found [here](...))!

-some of it might not compile directly, because of the notation used in the slides
+## Useful Links

 http://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-001-structure-and-interpretation-of-computer-programs-spring-2005/lecture-notes/
 http://groups.csail.mit.edu/mac/classes/6.001/abelson-sussman-lectures/